We are currently accepting applications for the 2018 Conference. Applications are due no later than May 1, 2017.

 - The extent to which the presentation bridges research and practice (proposals backed by empirical findings will be given preference)

-Please see the Abstract Submission Guidelines for detailed information on what to include in your application, including examples of abstracts and learning objectives.
+Please see the Abstract Submission Guidelines for detailed information about what to include in your application, including examples of abstracts and learning objectives.